-vegan Mashed Cauliflower is tasty comfort food, and a low carb alternative to classic mashed potatoes. from the holiday table to a weeknight dinner! also: how to roast garlic
+Vegan mashed cauliflower is tasty comfort food, and a low carb alternative to classic mashed potatoes.
+Also: how to roast garlic

 recipe originally published September 21, 2011

-Vegan Mashed Cauliflower is the low carb choice for a comfort food side dish.
+Vegan Mashed Cauliflower is THE low carb comfort food side dish.
 With a short ingredient list and an easy, approachable method, this has become a favorite dish at our house.

 Cauliflower in general has become one of my favorite foods.
 Extremely adaptable, cauliflower provides a base for most flavors you want to pair with it.
-Also versatile in its form – air fried, riced, steaked – okay, not a word but you get it – and one of my favorites – mashed.
+Also versatile in its form - air fried, riced, steak, and one of my favorites - mashed.

 Cauliflower is high in fiber and nutrient dense, and is a low carb alternative to grains and in this case, potatoes.
 Especially in the winter months but honestly – year round, I crave mashed cauliflower.
 It is one of our regular weekend meal prep recipes that we love to use all week, in comfort bowls and as a side dish.